Conversion Optimization 7 min read

 Conversion accelerators are a means to speed up the sales process where people are incentivized to jump into the buying stage faster.
 Key terms like “limited offer,” “within 5 hours or 24 hours,” “now,” “only x slots remaining,” “free,” etc. are common words that experienced direct copywriters often use too well.
 Time and time again, this kind of psychological construct using word accelerators has been very effective to elicit quick action.

 Conversion accelerators have been here way too long even before Internet changed our way of buying and selling things.
 They just simply work.
 These days you can use a plethora of ways on how to do it as follows:

 - Eye-catching and compelling video content

 Use of videos to further describe your products and services, especially if it involves complex processes.
 Video is, by far, one of the most effective ways of informing your visitors about you and what you offer; thus, making them feel engaged and will likely stick around long enough to convert.

 Third-party ratings or reviews is a way of influencing buys and sign-ups.
-Instead of biting your offer right away, savvy customers bridges the curiosity gap by themselves.
+Instead of biting your offer right away, savvy customers bridge the curiosity gap by themselves.